ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 6. Select VMkernel Network Adapter and click Next.
 7. Select the existing standard vSwitch and click Next.
 8. Enter a name in the Network Label to identify the network that vMotion uses.
 9. Select a VLAN ID from the VLAN ID dropdown, use VLAN ID '200'.
+Inherit or set the vSwitch MTU (9000) and click Next.
 10. Select TCP/IP stack vMotion and select vMotion on Enabled services and click Next.
 11. Select Use static IPv4 settings.
 12. Enter the IP address and Subnet Mask of the host's vMotion Interface.
 Use the provisioned server's vMotion VLAN NIC's IP.
 13. Click Next, then click Finish.

 Repeat this for each host.

 ## Migrate Management / VMK interfaces
 {: #vpc-bm-vmware-vcenter-migratevmks}